Lishander12/TakeHomeToDoListApp/README.md

-# TODO list application - Take home assignment
+# ToDo list web application

+## Assignment
+Demonstrate your adaptation and versatility skills as a developer!

-This assignment asks the applicant to fork this repository, setup the development environment, edit the template solution to achieve and visualize basic CRUD functionality for an example "ToDoList" data object.
+Fork this repository, setup the development environment, edit the template solution to realize the given requirements.

+Try as much as possible to stick to the given technology stack, even if you are not familiar with it.

-There is a very useful tutorial you can follow here : https://www.youtube.com/watch?v=eNVbiIsoEUw&ab_channel=SameerSaini (the main difference is it uses Sql Server instead of Postgresql)
+If you are stuck, there is a very useful tutorial you can follow here: https://www.youtube.com/watch?v=eNVbiIsoEUw&ab_channel=SameerSaini

-## App requirements :
+## App requirements:

-- the site will be a SPA, with views dedicated to display, insert, delete, edit messages. (take inspiration from https://www.youtube.com/watch?v=MkESyVB4oUw)
+- the site will be a SPA, with views dedicated to display, insert, delete, edit messages. ( ui can look similar to https://www.youtube.com/watch?v=MkESyVB4oUw )

 - for simplicity there will be no authentication required.

 - the ToDoList object is defined as :

 ```
 {
 	guid : "Id"